PennBBL/multishell_diffusion/README.md

 This repository is divided into two sets of scripts.
-Preprocessing takes raw diffusion data through preprocessing and various diffusion model fits.
+Preprocessing takes raw diffusion data through preprocessing, DTI, and NODDI model fits.
 Postprocessing includes comparative analyses aimed at evaluating the relative utility of 14 different diffusion metrics for developmental neuroimaging.
+Postprocessing also includes MAPL fits.
 Further detail below.

 # Preprocessing:
 ### Multishell_Preproc